loginom/loginom-help-en-omegat/data/quick-start/design-principles.md

 The Project structure can be represented in the hierarchical form:

 * The Project can consist of interconnected Packages.
-It is possible due to the fact that *each package can provide its objects to other packages* using the mechanism of links.
+It is possible due to the fact that *each package can provide its objects to other packages* using the mechanism of references.
 * The package includes the Modules - the package decomposition on the level of modules.
 * The **Module** as such does not contain data processing nodes, but it provides separate space for the Workflows and [Connections](../integration/connections/README.md) to different data sources.
-* The **Workflow** contains a sequence of data processing nodes.
+* The **Workflow** contains sequence of data processing nodes.
 The Workflow can be distinguished by the following features:
    * It can include subprograms — the [Supernode](../processors/control/submodel.md).
    * It can receive data from nodes from other workflows and packages using the [Reference Node](../processors/control/unit-link.md) mechanism.
    * It can use settings and trained models of nodes from different workflows and packages using the [Node Execution](../processors/control/execute-node.md) mechanism.